AMMARALBESANI/E-commerceApp/README.md

 User Stories and Tasks

 As a user, I would like to see a summary of my purchase after completing my checkout process with a successful transaction.
 To achieve this, we will create a "checkout" page that appears after the user selects "Checkout" on their cart/basket page.
-We will integrate payment processing with Authorize.net using the repository design pattern and have it injected into our razor page.
 During order completion, we will capture the following user information:

 First Name
 Last Name